Visually impaired sea lions join group at New Orleans zoo

 NEW ORLEANS (AP) — A pair of visually impaired 2-year-old sea lions has joined the four sea lions already at the zoo in New Orleans.

-Audubon Zoo officials say in a news release that Ayah and Jolee were both malnourished when rescued along different parts of the California coast in June 2017.
+Ayah and Jolee were both malnourished when they were rescued along the California coast in June 2017, according to a news release Friday from the Audubon Zoo.

 Jolee has cataracts in both eyes, and had an injury in her left eye when she was found on an El Segundo jetty.
 She gets around by following Ayah, who lost her left eye to a small-caliber bullet found in her brain after she came to Audubon.

 Ayah was found off the Malibu coast.
+The bullet didn’t cause any brain damage, Audubon said.

 Most Read Nation & World Stories